2023 Most Popular Economics Bachelor's Degree Schools in Pennsylvania

 About 26% of the students majoring in economics at the school are women while 74% are male.

-With a ranking of #8, Carnegie Mellon University did quite well on this year’s most popular schools for economics students working on their bachelor’s degree.
-Located in the large city of Pittsburgh, Carnegie Mellon is a private not-for-profit school with a large student population.
+Carnegie Mellon University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree economics programs.
+Located in the city of Pittsburgh, Carnegie Mellon is a private not-for-profit college with a fairly large student population.

 About 44% of the students majoring in economics at the school are women while 56% are male.